serkankocabas/skocabas-website/content/_index.md

           certificate_url: ''
           date_end: '2010-09-01'
           date_start: '2015-06-01'
-          description: Semester success certificate; this is a document given to “Honors” or “High Honors” students at the end of a                   semester.
+          description: A semester success certificate is a document given to “Honors” or “High Honors” students at the end of a                   semester
           organization: Middle East Technical University
           organization_url: https://www.metu.edu.tr
           url: https://oidb.metu.edu.tr/en/middle-east-technical-university-rules-and-regulations-governing-undergraduate-studies
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'